Clearfield, South Salt Lake home to most immigrants

 Clearfield and South Salt Lake are home to more immigrants than any other communities in Salt Lake and Davis counties.

-U.S. Census data show that, between 2006 and 2010, 10.3 percent of Clearfield's residents were born outside the United States.
+U.S. Census Data shows that, between 2006 and 2010, 10.3 percent of Clearfield's residents were born outside the United States.

-Park City, included in the City editions of Close-Up, has 14.4 percent of residents coming from a foreign country.
+Park City, which is included in the City editions of Close-Up, has 14.4 percent of its residents coming from a foreign country.

 The data were compiled by UtahsRight.com for a weekly series in The Salt Lake Tribune's Close-Up section highlighting information gleaned from public databases.
 The purpose is not to provide analysis of the data, but to provide raw numbers so the public can analyze the data themselves for their own purposes.

-UtahsRight.com, the data website for The Salt Lake Tribune, conducts an ongoing statewide quest for public information, using public records requests made under the state's Government Records Access and Management Act, commonly known as GRAMA.
+UtahsRight.com, the data website for The Salt Lake Tribune, conducts an ongoing statewide quest for district court information and other public information, including salaries of public employees and restaurant inspections, using public records requests made under the state's Government Records Access and Management Act, commonly known as GRAMA.